 Your QuickBooks Chart Of Accounts

-How you set up your chart of accounts in QuickBooks is one of the most important decisions that makes your QuickBooks data either much harder or much easier to work with.
-In fact, a poorly developed chart of accounts can literally cost you hundreds or even thousands of hours of wasted time each year.
+It determines whether your QuickBooks data will be much harder – or much easier – to work with.
+In fact, a poorly developed Chart of Accounts can literally cost you hundreds or even thousands of hours of wasted time each year.

 What Happens When Your QuickBooks Chart Of Accounts Is Poorly Organized